-{\mathsf{chop}} \begin{proof}Assume $e_j\in (v_p\circlearrowright V)$; otherwise it is symmetric.
+1. Assume $e_j\in (v_p\circlearrowright V)$; otherwise $e_j\in (V\circlearrowright v_{q+1})$ and it is symmetric.
 By Fact~\ref{fact:cell-parallelogram}, the cells in $\{\cell(e_j,u)\mid (e_j,u)\text{ is active}\}$ are parallelograms with two sides parallel to $e_j$.
 Those sides parallel to $e_j$ can be extended so that they divide the plane into several regions as shown in Figure~\ref{fig:cell_monotone}~(b).
-We refer to each of such region as a ``chop'' and denote the one containing $\cell(e_j,u)$ by $\chop_{u}$.
-(1) We can compute $\chop_{u}$ in $O(1)$ time, since $\cell(e_j,u)$ can be computed in $O(1)$ time by Fact~\ref{fact:cell-parallelogram}.
-(2) We can compute the first and last unit in $\{u\mid (e_j,u)\text{ is active}\}$ in $O(\log n)$ time by Fact~\ref{fact:active-consecutive}.1.
-(3) the chops have the same monotonicity as their corresponding cells.
-Altogether, by a binary search, we can find the chop that contains $v_i$, which costs $O(\log n)$ time.
-Knowing the chop containing $v_i$, we can easily solve tasks (a) and (b) in $O(1)$ time. \end{proof}
+We refer to each such region as a \emph{chop} and denote the one containing $\cell(e_j,u)$ by $\chop_{u}$.
+Notice that \begin{enumerate} \item[(1)] We can compute the first and last unit in $\{u\mid (e_j,u)\text{ is active}\}$ in $O(\log n)$ time (Fact~\ref{fact:active-consecutive}). \item[(2)] We can compute $\chop_{u}$ in $O(1)$ time, since $\cell(e_j,u)$ can be computed in $O(1)$ time (Fact~\ref{fact:cell-parallelogram}). \item[(3)] The chops have the same monotonicity as their corresponding cells. (see Fact~\ref{fact:cell-monotone}) \end{enumerate} Altogether, by a binary search, we can find the chop that contains $V$, which costs $O(\log n)$ time.
+After the chop containing $V$ has been computed, we can easily solve tasks (a) and (b) in $O(1)$ time.